MukurtuCMS/mukurtudocs/docs/source/digital-heritage-items/DHMetadataFields.md

 ## Permissions and Rights

+- Labels and Notices
+  - Local Contexts projects: Local Contexts projects from the Local Contexts Hub.
+  - Local Contexts Labels and Notices: Local Contexts Labels and Notices from the Local Contexts Hub.
+- Citing Indigenous Elders and Knowledge Keepers
+  - Name of the Elder or Knowledge Keeper
+  - Nation or Community
+  - Treaty Territory
+  - City or Community They Live in
+  - A Brief Description or Title of the Teaching
+  - Date: Acceptable date formats are YYYY, YYYY-MM, or YYYY-MM-DD.
-- Publisher
+- Rights
-- Rights and usage
+  - Rights and Usage
   - Rights Statements
-- Local Contexts Labels and Notices
-- Local Contexts projects
-- "Citing Indigenous Elders and Knowledge Keepers (not listing all fields here)"
+- Licensing Options
-- Creative Commons licenses
+  - Creative Commons Licenses

 ## Additional Metadata

+- Type
 - Format
-- Type
 - Identifier
 - Language
 - Source
+- Publisher
+- External links
+  - URL: This must be an external URL such as http://example.com.
+  - Link text
 - Subject
 - Transcription
 - People
-- Location (GeoJSON, covers Longitude as well)
+- Location (map)
 - Location description
 - Location (taxonomy)
-- External links

 ## Relations